 Fr.
-Bill McGuire,

-O.S.A., recently

-Vice President for

-Administration at

-stepped down

-Villanova University to assume the role of Treasurer for the Province of Saint Thomas of Villanova.
+Bill McGuire, O.S.A., recently stepped down from his role as Vice President for Administration at Villanova University to assume the role of Treasurer for the Province of Saint Thomas of Villanova.
 Fr.
-McGuire, who served in a variety of roles at Villanova since 1979, succeeds Fr Tony Burrascano, O.S.A., who served for 15 years as Province Treasurer.
+McGuire, who served in a variety of roles at Villanova since 1979, succeeds Fr.
+Tony Burrascano, O.S.A., who served for 15 years as Province Treasurer.
 In his new role, Fr.
 McGuire oversees the finances of the Province and the financial needs of its missions in Japan, Peru, and South Africa.

-Augustinian Provincial Offices 214 Ashwood Road Villanova, PA 19085
+TO CONTACT FR.
+MCGUIRE: Augustinian Provincial Offices 214 Ashwood Road Villanova, PA 19085